 We stayed in the New Haroula Hotel in Fira and I really liked it.
 The rooms were nice, it’s in a great location with a good swimming pool, an ok breakfast, and prices are around £80-£100.00 a night for a twin/double room. £50.00 per person per night in Santorini isn’t bad is it and not what you might expect if you thought that all hotels were hundreds of pounds a night!
 You can check availability here!

 Also, Santorini has hostels!
 Lots of them too.
 Santorini is set up for backpackers backpacking the Greek Islands!
-I can’t recommend any hostels personally but Hostelworld.com is showing a great selection so head there to check them out!
+I can’t recommend any hostels personally but Booking.com (which I use to book my accommodation) and Hostelworld.com are showing a great selection of hostels in Santorini so head there to check them out!

 Camping is also an option in Santorini.
-Santorini Camping is located just out of Fira and is recommended in Marco Polo’s guide book.
+Santorini Camping is located just out of Fira, it’s recommended in Marco Polo’s guide book and I was told by one of my twitter followers that she stayed there and really liked it!

-Additionally, you really don’t need to stay in Santorini that long, if you’re on a trip around Europe or around the Greek Islands, a few days is plenty!
+Additionally, you really don’t need to stay in Santorini that long, if you’re on a trip around Europe or around the Greek Islands, 2-4 Days in Santorini is enough.

 Free & Budget Things To Do In Santorini